Fractional chromatic number, maximum degree and girth: Introduction

 \subsection{Definitions and observations}

 The fractional chromatic number~$\chi_f(G)$ of a graph~$G$ is a refinement of the chromatic number.
 It is the fractional solution to a linear program, the integer solution of which is the chromatic number.
-Let~$G$ be a given graph; we define~$\cI_{\max}(G)$ to be the set of all maximal independent sets of~$G$ and~$\cI_\alpha(G)$ to be the set of all maximum independent sets of~$G$.
-Then~$\chi_f(G)$ is the solution of the following linear program.
+Let~$G$ be a given graph; we define~$\cI(G)$ to be the set of all independent sets of~$G$.
+We will often restrict to the set~$\cI_{\max}(G)$ of all maximal independent sets of~$G$, or to the set~$\cI_\alpha(G)$ of all maximum independent sets of~$G$.
+Then the \emph{fractional chromatic number}~$\chi_f(G)$ of~$G$ is the solution of the following linear program.

 A \emph{fractional colouring of weight~$w$ of~$G$} is any instance within the domain of the above linear program such that~$\sum w_I = w$.
-You can note that a $k$-colouring of~$G$ is a special case of a fractional colouring of weight~$k$ of~$G$, where~$w_I = 1$ if~$I$ is a monochromatic class of the $k$-colouring, and~$w_I = 0$ otherwise.
-Note also that if~$W$ is a clique in $G$, then any fractional colouring of~$G$ is of weight at least~$|W|$, hence $\chi_f(G) \ge \omega(G)$.
-Another elementary lower bound on the fractional chromatic number comes from the independence number $\alpha(G)$.
-Indeed, the total weight induced by an independent set $I$ of $G$ on its vertex set is at most $w_I \alpha(G)$, and so the weight of a fractional colouring of $G$ is at least $|V(G)|/\alpha(G)$.
-These two lower bounds can be combined by the \emph{Hall ratio~$\rho(G)$} of $G$, which is defined as
+Observe that a fractional colouring of weight~$w$ remains valid after adding vertices to its non-maximal independent sets, and that this does not affect its weight.
+Therefore, the optimal value of the above linear program remains unchanged if one additionally requires that only maximal independent sets, i.e. those in~$\cI_{\max}(G)$, are given a positive weight.
+A~$k$-colouring of~$G$ is a special case of a fractional colouring of weight~$k$ of~$G$, where~$w_I = 1$ if~$I$ is a monochromatic class of the $k$-colouring, and~$w_I = 0$ otherwise.
+Note also that if~$W$ is a clique in~$G$, then any fractional colouring of~$G$ is of weight at least~$\abs{W}$, and hence~$\chi_f(G) \ge \omega(G)$.
+More generally, if~$H$ is a subgraph of~$G$ then~$\chi_f(G)\ge\chi_f(H)$.
+Another elementary lower bound on the fractional chromatic number comes from the independence number~$\alpha(G)$.
+Indeed, the total weight induced by an independent set~$I$ of~$G$ on its vertex set is at most~$w_I \alpha(G)$, and so the weight of a fractional colouring of~$G$ is at least~$\abs{V(G)}/\alpha(G)$.
+These two lower bounds can be combined by the \emph{Hall ratio~$\rho(G)$} of~$G$, which is defined as~$\rho(G) \coloneqq \max\sst{\abs{V(H)}/\alpha(H)}{H \subseteq G}$.
+The above observations allow us to write the following inequalities: